raspberrypilearning/weather-station-guide/build.md

 ## What Next

-1. You can now proceed to the [Software Setup](software.md), or if you prefer, you can continue to the [Building your Weather Station Part II](build2.md)
+1. You can now proceed to the [Software Setup](software.md), or if you prefer, you can continue to [Building your Weather Station Part II](build2.md).